-highlight professionalism, integrity, fairness commitment to excellence and care of the environment; 2. dealing with professionalism, honesty, integrity and uphold high moral and ethical standards; 3. dealing openly and honestly with customers, suppliers, contractors, financial institutions and joint venture participants of the Company and dealings on arm's length basis with with dealers, contractors, vendors and suppliers of the Company; 4. supply of goods and services of the highest quality standards backed by efficient after sales service; 5. conduct of business affairs in a manner that preserves the environment and protects the health and safety of all its employees, customers, suppliers, contractors and the general public; 6. competing fairly and ethically within the framework of applicable competition laws; and 7. except as may be permitted by the Board, not (a) taking a business or financial opportunity would that Petron have an interest in (b) pursuing, using Company property, information or position for personal gain; and (c) competing with the Company.
-The Code of Conduct also requires fair dealings with the Company's suppliers, contractors, competitors, officers and employees with no one taking unfair advantage of anyone through manipulation, concealment or abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice. (c) Receipt gifts The receipt of gifts rule as of The CG Manual Code of Conduct from third parties embodies the policy described in the preceding that a director's office is The Code of Conduct column on senior one of trust and expressly provides that management applies confidence.
-A director the giving or accepting employees as well. shall thus act in the best gifts that equal more than interest of the Company the amount that would be manner considered customary а characterized courtesies by may transparency, deemed a bribe and that bribes accountability strictly and are shall prohibited by law and are fairness.
-He exercise leadership, against Company policy. prudence and integrity The Company prohibits in directing the the solicitation, receipt, Company towards sustained progress. offer or making, directly or indirectly, of any illegal there is While no payments, remuneration, specific receipt of gifts gifts, favors, commissions, policy applicable donations, or comparable directors, the foregoing benefits which are policy that a director's intended or perceived to office is one that obtain business demands prudence and uncompetitive favors for integrity already the conduct of business. provides the guidelines in the acceptance by a director of gifts that may be prohibited by law or the Company receipt of gifts policy that applies to officers and employees.
-The Code of Conduct further generally prohibits the solicitation and acceptance of loans, preferential discounts, extended credits, gifts, gratuities, remuneration, commissions, valuable privileges, vacations or trips, entertainment or other treatment special or excessive/extravagant in nature from a person or organization that might influence, or appear to influence, the performance of duties or favor a dealer, to contractor, supplier, vendor or competitor against the best interest of the Company.
+highlight professionalism, integrity, fairness commitment to excellence and care of the environment; 2. dealing with professionalism, honesty, integrity and uphold high moral and ethical standards; 3. dealing openly and honestly with customers, suppliers, contractors, financial institutions and joint venture participants of the Company and dealings on arm's length basis with with dealers, contractors, vendors and suppliers of the Company; 4. supply of goods and services of the highest quality standards backed by efficient after sales service; 5. conduct of business affairs in a manner that preserves the environment and protects the health and safety of all its employees, customers, suppliers, contractors and the general public; 6. competing fairly and ethically within the framework of applicable competition laws; and 7. except as may be permitted the

-Board, not (a) taking a
+Board, not (a) taking a business or financial opportunity that Petron would have an interest in pursuing, (b) using Company property, information or position for personal gain; and (c) competing with the Company.
+The Code of Conduct also requires fair dealings with the Company's suppliers, contractors, competitors, officers and employees with no one taking unfair advantage of anyone through manipulation, concealment or abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.

+(c) Receipt of gifts from third parties

+The CG Manual embodies the policy that a director's office is trust one of and confidence.
+A director shall thus act in the best interest of the Company manner а characterized transparency, accountability and fairness. shall He exercise leadership, prudence and integrity directing the Company towards sustained progress.

+While there is no specific receipt of gifts policy applicable directors, the foregoing policy that a director's office is one that demands prudence and integrity already provides the guidelines in the acceptance by a director of gifts that may be prohibited by law or the Company receipt of gifts policy that applies to officers and employees.

+The Code of Conduct expressly provides that the giving or accepting gifts that equal more than the amount that would be considered customary courtesies may be deemed a bribe and that bribes are strictly prohibited by law and are against Company policy.

+The Company prohibits the solicitation, receipt, offer or making, directly or indirectly, of any illegal payments, remuneration, gifts, favors, commissions, donations, or comparable benefits which are intended or perceived to obtain business or uncompetitive favors for the conduct of business.

+The Code of Conduct further generally prohibits the solicitation and acceptance of loans, preferential discounts, extended credits, gifts, gratuities, remuneration, commissions, valuable privileges, vacations or trips, entertainment or other treatment special or excessive/extravagant in nature from a person or organization that might influence, or appear to the influence, performance of duties or favor dealer, contractor, supplier, vendor or competitor against the best interest of the Company.

+Lending money to, or

+The receipt of gifts rule as described in the preceding column on senior management applies to employees as well.

-Lending money to, or borrowing money from, any customer, dealer, contractor, vendor or supplier is also strictly prohibited.
+borrowing money from, any customer, dealer, contractor, vendor or supplier is also strictly prohibited.